If you have a relative with dementia, The Crystal Project can support you.

 Topics covered include an overview of dementia, communication, safety at home, nutrition, personal care, occupation and legal issues.
 These sessions also provide you with the opportunity to meet other families in a supportive environment.

-If you would like to meet others in similar situations and learn more about dementia, you can come to our support meetings.
-They are held four times a year and a different topic is explored at each meeting.
-We meet in St Marys Day Care Centre (Alzheimer Society of Ireland), Lenihans Lane, Lower Bearforest, Mallow from 7.30-9pm.
-For information on the next Café de Mentia, go to the newsfeed section of this website.
+If you would like to meet others in similar situations, come to our monthly support and information group.
+Each month a different topic is explored and there is an opportunity for sharing experiences.
+For information on the next meeting, go to the newsfeed section of this website.

 Singing for the Brain